hamed-farag/blog/src/blogs/react-upgrade-v1/index.md

 ## 1- Upgrade React and React DOM

 The first step ever, just install React 16.8 and React DOM 16.8, then tried to run the application.
-Boom, a shine white screen opened in my browser and with a lot of error but the main error is
+Boom, a shiny white screen opened in my browser and with a lot of error but the main error is

 `React.PropTypes.string.isRequired cannot read property isRequired of undefined`